Home » Costa Brava » Discovering Tossa de Mar: A historic medieval town in the Costa Brava

 Tossa de Mar is a well-known spot by locals for diving as the waters are crystal-clear, and you can easily spot marine fauna, such as moray eels, lobsters, and colourful opisthobranchs.

-If you’d like to try scuba diving during your time in Tossa de Mar, we recommend joining this 3-hour guided adventure.
+If you’d like to try scuba diving, we recommend joining this 3-hour guided adventure.
 You’ll learn the basics of scuba diving, get comfortable with the equipment, and then go for a 50-minute dive at a maximum depth of 12 m!

 If you already hold a diving certification, you can contact one of the many diving centres in town and sign up for a dive.
 The most famous dive spot around Tossa de Mar is Roca Muladera.
 It is home to two seamounts with a channel running between them, where you can spot a great variety of underwater life.